Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Theoretical Analysis on Biased Distributions

-\textbf{Remark 1.} Proposition 2 reveals the fact that as the distribution of attributes becomes increasingly skewed, i.e. $p$ approaches 0, the magnitude of bias for features diverges, the magnitude of sparse increases while the magnitude of dense bias approaches 0.
-This results in biased sparse features and unbiased dense features, resulting in LP distributions.
+\textbf{Remark 1.} Proposition 2 reveals the fact that as the distribution of attributes becomes increasingly skewed, i.e. $p$ approaches 0, the magnitude of bias for features diverges, the magnitude of feature $a_j^s$ increases while the magnitude of other features $a_{\ne j}^s$ approaches 0.
+This results in extremely biased single feature and unbiased other features, resulting in LP distributions.